WHAT IS A BUYING AGENT?

 A buying agent is a property adviser that acts solely on behalf of the buyer in a property transaction.

-They are paid by the buyer whereas an estate agent is paid by the seller.
+They are paid by the buyer, whereas the seller pays the estate agent.

-One the biggest misconceptions of UK property is that the estate agent represents both seller and buyer.
-They may broker the deal and advise the buyer on certain aspects of the purchase, but they will always act in the seller’s best interests.
-Many buyers now feel that retaining an experienced buying agent will re-address the balance of advice.
-Given a property is the single biggest purchase most people make it makes sense to get impartial advice.
-In most situations this is a free service for the buyer.
-The buying agent will be able to cover their fee by negotiating the best price for the buyer.
+One of the biggest misconceptions of UK property is that the estate agent represents both seller and buyer.
+They may broker the deal and advise the buyer on specific aspects of the purchase, but they will always act in the seller’s best interests.
+Many buyers feel that retaining an experienced buying agent will re-address the inbalance of advice.
+Given a property is the single biggest purchase most people make, it makes sense to get impartial advice.

-Unlike many other countries it is not standard practice in the UK to have buyer representation.
-However, in recent years with more international buyers in the UK market it has become more common place.
-In certain areas of London over 50% of transactions involve a buyers representative of some form.
+Unlike many other countries, it is not standard practice in the UK to have buyer representation.
+However, in recent years with more international buyers in the UK market, it has become more commonplace.
+In some areas of London, over 50% of transactions involve a buyers representative of some form.

 Essentially yes.
-There are several terms for a buying agent, but they all perform the same basic function.
-The services they provide may differ from company to company and their fees can vary from hugely.
+There are several terms for a buying agent, but they all perform the same essential function.
+The services they provide may differ from company to company, and their fees can vary from hugely.